hmcezar/clusttraj/docs/source/examples.rst

 The reader is encouraged to verify that the addition of ``-odl`` for `optimal visualization <https://academic.oup.com/bioinformatics/article/17/suppl_1/S22/261423?login=true>`_ flag cannot avoid the dendrogram crossings.

 Accouting for molecule permutation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an attempt to avoid separating similar configurations due to permutation of identical molecules, we can reorder the atoms using the ``-e`` flag.

 .. code-block:: console

-	python -m clusttraj h2o_traj.xyz -ss -p -m average -e -f
+	$ python -m clusttraj h2o_traj.xyz -ss -p -m average -e -f

 For this system the reordering compromised the statistical quality of the clustering.
 The number of clusters was increased from 2 to 35 while the optimal silhouette score was reduced from 0.217 to 0.119:

 .. code-block:: console

-	╰─○ cat clusttraj.log
-	2023-10-02 19:53:20,618 INFO     [distmat.py:34] <get_distmat> Calculating distance matrix using 4 threads
+	$ python -m clusttraj h2o_traj.xyz -ss -p -m average -e -f 2024-12-10 20:44:05,214 INFO     [distmat.py:34] <get_distmat> Calculating distance matrix using 4 threads

-	2023-10-02 19:54:00,821 INFO     [distmat.py:38] <get_distmat> Saving condensed distance matrix to distmat.npy
+	2024-12-10 20:44:07,216 INFO     [distmat.py:38] <get_distmat> Saving condensed distance matrix to distmat.npy

-	2023-10-02 19:54:00,823 INFO     [classify.py:27] <classify_structures_silhouette> Clustering using 'average' method to join the clusters
+	2024-12-10 20:44:07,217 INFO     [classify.py:27] <classify_structures_silhouette> Clustering using 'average' method to join the clusters

-	2023-10-02 19:54:00,855 INFO     [classify.py:61] <classify_structures_silhouette> Highest silhouette score: 0.11873407875769024
+	2024-12-10 20:44:07,229 INFO     [classify.py:61] <classify_structures_silhouette> Highest silhouette score: 0.11873407875769022

-	2023-10-02 19:54:00,856 INFO     [classify.py:71] <classify_structures_silhouette> Optimal RMSD threshold value: 1.237013337787396
+	2024-12-10 20:44:07,229 INFO     [classify.py:71] <classify_structures_silhouette> Optimal RMSD threshold value: 1.2370133377873964

-	2023-10-02 19:54:00,856 INFO     [classify.py:76] <classify_structures_silhouette> Saving clustering classification to clusters.dat
+	2024-12-10 20:44:07,229 INFO     [classify.py:76] <classify_structures_silhouette> Saving clustering classification to clusters.dat

-	2023-10-02 19:54:06,676 INFO     [main.py:75] <main> A total 100 snapshots were read and 35 cluster(s) was(were) found.
+	2024-12-10 20:44:09,279 INFO     [main.py:102] <main> A total 100 snapshots were read and 35 cluster(s) was(were) found.
 	The cluster sizes are:
 	Cluster	Size
 	1	2